yuvtorres/focus-lugar/README.md

 ![Mapa de Madrid](./output/map_md.png)

 #### Map of New York
-(I spend all the API credit before I could properly fix the script that generates the map ;(... )
+(I spent all the API credit before I could properly fix the script that generates the map ;(... )
 ![Mapa de New York](./output/map_ny.png)